-As our sweepers make their rounds in the city, Cars parked on narrow roads may need to move for a few hours while we complete our work.
-If your street is affected, you’ll see a sign posted a couple days in advance, so you have time to find a temporary, alternate parking spot.
+As our sweepers make their rounds in the city, cars parked on narrow roads may need to move for a few hours while we complete our work.
+If your street is affected, you’ll see a sign posted a couple of days in advance, so you have time to find a temporary, alternate parking spot.

 If your car is parked on a street scheduled for sweeping, it will be towed.

 To report debris or a spill (gravel, manure, garbage, etc.), we need the following information:

 Debris spills are addressed on a priority basis.

 To report a spill with an environmental concern, please contact the Ontario Ministry of the Environment and Climate Change (MOECC) at 1-800-268-6060.